 Engine brakes are fitted to slow down heavy vehicles.
 Engine brakes improve vehicle safety by reducing the load on brakes during a steep descent.
-They can also extend the life of the vehicle brakes and reduce maintenance costs.
-However, it is this compression brake design that often creates the engine break 'bark' and causes annoyances to the community.
+They can also extend the life of the vehicle brakes and reduce maintenance costs but compression brake design often creates an engine break 'bark' that can be annoying.

-In response to community concerns there are a number of initiatives being carried out by the NSW Government to help with investigation and action on this issue.
-They include:
+In response to community concerns there are a number of initiatives being carried out by the NSW Government to help investigate and action this issue, including:

-- Working on a range of education and enforcement measures to reduce noise from freight vehicles - Developing and trialling noise cameras to detect vehicles with excessive engine compression brake noise - Working closely with other states, territories and the National Transport Commission to implement a national standard for engine brakes.
-This standard was approved by the Australian Transport Council in 2007 and reviewed by the National Transport Commission in May 2013.
+- working on a range of education and enforcement measures to reduce noise from freight vehicles - developing and trialling noise cameras to detect vehicles with excessive engine compression brake noise - working closely with other states, territories and the National Transport Commission to implement a national standard for engine brakes.
+The standard was approved by the Australian Transport Council in 2007 and reviewed by the National Transport Commission in May 2013.